anubhav1450/real-time-editor/README.md

-# Real-Time Collaborative Code Editor
+# Real-Time Collaborative Editor

-A real-time collaborative code editor built using React, Monaco Editor, Yjs, Socket.io, and Node.js.
+A real-time collaborative editor built using React, Monaco Editor, Yjs, Socket.io, and Node.js.

 Users can create or join rooms using unique room codes and collaborate together in real time.